Welcome to Hope UMC!

 The centerpiece of youth ministry at Hope, this Wednesday night gathering is an all-in-one collection of supper, worship and small-group discussions.
-Students and parents alike are open to participate and/or contribute to the service, which starts with a meal at 6 p.m. and typically runs until 7:30 p.m.
-After-school hangout, with snacks, games, discussion and homework time, is offered beforehand, as is transportation to Hope.
+Students and parents alike are open to participate and/or contribute to the service, which starts with a meal at 5:45 pm and typically runs until 7:30 pm

 We take a very unique approach to confirmation that has been well received by youth and parents alike, along with other Senior Students and adults.
 Our Wednesday night worship service is built around two years of intentional teaching.
 Rather than segregating youth for two years, we encourage them to worship, learn and discuss together with the broader church family.
 The time is relaxed, not forced.
 Our confirmation youth WANT to come to confirmation and find it to be very positive.
 We emphasize knowing and following Jesus.
 Supplemental confirmation activities include retreats and mission trips.
 Generally Confirmation is for students in Grades 7 and 8, but we are flexible.